Get Answers to These FAQs We Hear the Most

 - Page 4

-Can a Hospital in South Carolina Refuse to Submit My Bill to Tricare After an Accident?
+Can a Hospital in South Carolina Refuse to Submit My Bill to Tricare After a Car Accident?

 Why would they engage in such deceptive practices?
 Easy answer: Money.
 The hospitals want to get paid back 100% of their bill rather than the much lower percentage Tricare is required to pay back.
 Thus, if any medical provider or billing company in South Carolina tries to convince you that your military benefits do not extend to accident cases, know they are trying to deny you your rights, take money out of your pocket, and add insult to injury.

 If I sound passionate about this issue it is because I am tired of seeing soldiers and their families be lied to and stolen from by supposed medical providers.
 My firm protects injured people's rights, and is here to serve those who have served our country.
 If anyone has claimed that your Tricare benefits fail to cover accident-related claims, don't tolerate their lie.
-For more information on how to ensure all bills are properly filed, and that you are treated fairly, call me for a free consultation at 803-790-2800.
+For more information on how to ensure all bills are properly filed, and that you are treated fairly, call me for a free consultation at 803-790-2800 or reach out to us by using the live chat box below.
+We look forward to speaking with you.

 How Long Do Children Have to File a Personal Injury Lawsuit in South Carolina?